kkoripl/NaryaKeyPointsDatasetCreator/README.md

 Pitch key points dataset creator for [Narya](https://github.com/DonsetPG/narya), player and pitch tracking model.

 ## Instruction
+**Remember!
+Sizes of images on the left side of a panel would be always 1024x1024 to make it easier to pick particular spots on the graphic.
+But the dimension, you see in upper left corner is mapped to the size your image would be resized to, which you picked in first point of this instruction (below).
+Due to calculations on dimensions, circles of points clicked can be a little misplaced (pixel, two etc.) on the picture.
+They are 100% good in files though.**

 - Setup final dimension of images - dimension, which would you use to train model on.
 Max: 512x512
 - Setup name of directory, where you'd put created by this generator images in.